Film Production | TV Development | Creative Mentorship | Media Literacy | Creative Education Australia

 A woman with red hair in a red sweater sitting at a table with a microphone in front of her, resting her chin on her hand, in a room decorated with colorful abstract paintings.

-You asked me before about where I'm from, etc, a story of growing up with parents who were dissidents in the Soviet Union and religious Jewish dissidents.
+It’s really a story of growing upβ€”with parents who were dissidents in the Soviet Union, religious Jewish dissidents.

 A woman with reddish hair speaking into a microphone during a recording or broadcast, with a blue wall and a painting in the background.